orbaone/orba-one-android-sdk/README.md

 ```
 ## 4. Customizing the Flow

-To customize the verification flow, you can simply make use of the sdk's builder function.
+To customize the verification flow, you can simply make use of the sdk's builder class.
 All customization must be done before starting the flow.

 ```java
 import com.orbaone.orba_one_capture_sdk_core.OrbaOne;